hpe-storage/csi-driver/examples/kubernetes/hpe-nimble-storage/README.md

 | dedupeEnabled | Boolean | Indicates that the volume should enable deduplication (`dedupeEnabled` and `thick` are mutually exclusive). |
 | syncOnDetach | Boolean | Indicates that a snapshot of the volume should be synced to the replication partner each time it is detached from a node. |

+**Note**: Performance policies and protection templates are Nimble specific constructs that can be created on the Nimble array itself to address particular requirements or workloads.
+Please consult with the storage admin or read the admin guide found on [HPE InfoSight](https://infosight.hpe.com).

 ### Provisioning parameters
 These parameters are immutable for clones once a volume has been created.